apiel/wudo/README.md

+follower:
+- see follower / allow them to follow tag
+- search for people and follow their tags

 post:
+-> need to filter post that i am only allow to see
 - save ogp
 - tag mention / autocomplete
 - maybe create @tag for location?

-- need to filter post that i am only allow to see
+profile:
+- fix profile image